scroll-tech/scroll-documentation/src/pages/user-guide/transfer-tokens.md

 date: Last Modified
 title: "Transfer Tokens"
 permalink: "user-guide/transfer-tokens/"
+excerpt: "You can use your wallet as usual to transfer tokens within the Scroll Alpha Testnet."
 ---

 You can use your wallet as usual to transfer tokens within the Scroll Alpha Testnet.